ycollet/scilab-mip/krigeage/readme.txt

-readme.txt of the Krigeage toolbox
+krigreage:

+A toolbox to compute kriging models